ucsb-cs148-w25/pj09-socialrunning/team/LEARNING.md

 - Spotipy API: Adil, Ria

-### Areas where the team needs to develop it’s knowledge:
+### Areas where the team needs to develop its knowledge:
 - none at the moment

 ### Plans to learn/develop knowledge in tech stacks: